Visiting the Abbey and Great Barn

-The Abbey will be open for tour guided visits only from Saturday 12th June.
+The Abbey will be open for tour guided visits only at weekends.

 At Visitor Welcome, you will be asked if you would like to join onto one of the tours running throughout the day.
 There is a maximum of visitors we can have per tour, so you may be offered an alternative time if the tour is full.

 You will only be able to visit the Abbey if you have booked onto one of these tours at Visitor Welcome.

 Please head to the Abbey at least 5 mins before your time slot.

 Please be prepared to queue outside before your tour starts.

 The tours are 1hr long and at the following times: 11:00am, 12:30pm, 1:30pm and 3:00pm